 Fortunately, most of us face fairness on another level.
-The level is not that of life and death, yet it is nonetheless a very real level of life.
+This level is not one of life and death, yet it is nonetheless very real.
 We, too, are left to wonder about "the fairness of it all."
 Do you ever struggle over:

 - Why you're not more gifted or more decisive?
 Why you're too old or too young for a key position that opened up at work?

 - Why you're not better with words, or more open, or why you don't feel free to laugh?
 Why you have a bent to get angry at those you love the most?

 - The family you came from?
 Or the relationship or lack of one you experienced as a child?
 Have you ever felt it was unfair that you had the father you did?
 Or mother?
 Or sister?
 Or brother?

 - Your body shape, or size, or the color of your eyes or skin, or maybe a birth defect?